Patron saint: In Druze faith

 Elijah and Jethro (Shuaib) are considered patron saints of the Druze people.
 In the Old Testament, Jethro was Moses' father-in-law, a Kenite shepherd and priest of Midian.
 Muslim scholars and the Druze identify Jethro with the prophet Shuaib, also said to come from Midian.
 Shuaib or Jethro of Midian is considered an ancestor of the Druze who revere him as their spiritual founder and chief prophet.

 Druze identify Elijah as "al-Khidr".
-Druze, like some Christians, believe that the Prophet Elijah came back as Saint John the Baptist, since they believe in reincarnation and the transmigration of the soul, Druze believe that El Khidr and Saint John the Baptist are one and the same; along with Saint George.
+Druze believe that the Prophet Elijah came back as Saint John the Baptist, since they believe in reincarnation and the transmigration of the soul, Druze believe that El Khidr and Saint John the Baptist are one and the same; along with Saint George.

 Due to the Christian influence on the Druze faith, two Christian saints become the Druze's favorite venerated figures: Saint George and Saint Elijah.
 Thus, in all the villages inhabited by Druzes and Christians in central Mount Lebanon a Christian church or Druze maqam is dedicated to either one of them.
-According to scholar Ray Jabre Mouawad the Druzes appreciated the two saints for their bravery: Saint George because he confronted the dragon and the Prophet Elijah because he competed with the pagan priests of Baal and won over them.
+According to scholar Ray Jabre Mouawad the Druzes appreciated the two saints for their bravery: Saint George because he confronted the dragon and the Prophet Elijah because he competed with and defeated the pagan priests of Baal.
 In both cases the explanations provided by Christians is that Druzes were attracted to warrior saints that resemble their own militarized society.